Pomodoro Technique explained

 The Pomodoro Technique was developed in the late 1980s, by the Italian, Francesco Cirillo as a time management system technique.
 One main characteristic of this now classic technique is the use of a tomato shaped cooking alarm, used to mark periods of 25 minutes in which to concentrate.

-The Pomodoro technique timer was given the Italian name ‘Pomodoro’ (tomato) due to the kitchen alarm that Cirillo had at the time.
+The Pomodoro technique timer was given the Italian name ‘Pomodoro’ (Italian word for tomato) due to the kitchen alarm that Cirillo had at the time.
 Which was in the shape of a red tomato.
 Cirillo called every 25-minute time period a ‘Pomodoro’.

 Today, the Pomodoro Technique is a registered trademark and you can follow certified Pomodoro Technique training courses that focus on effective divisions of time.
 The technique is used by many university students as a time management method to schedule work time for important tasks.
 Scheduling a pomodoro session enables them to start working with great focus on their educational tasks.